yoanastamenova/Social_media--front/README.md

-# Social Media API Project ❤️
+# Social Media Project ❤️

 Welcome to PeakConnect, a mountainers-inspired social media project, designed and developed with versatility and robust functionality in mind.